2110423-2019-2/KK_BackEnd/README.md

 # CC-BE

-CC-BE is a backend server stack for the project courtcatch
+CC-BE is a backend server stack for the courtcatch project.

 ## Usage